mixmastamyk/e2/readme.rst

-While using ``env`` at the interactive prompt, you may be surprised that a variable entry is not a simple string but rather a string-like object called an Entry.
+While using ``env`` at the interactive prompt, you may be surprised that a variable entry is not a simple string but rather an extended string-like object called an Entry.
 This becomes most evident at the prompt because it prints a "representation" form by default: